 Worried that the spa passes might sell out, I pre-purchased the couples spa package online — priced at $220 — for my husband and me to enjoy on our seven-night cruise.
 (An individual pass is $140 for the week.)
 When we purchased it the first time we sailed on Breeze, I thought that was a bit pricey.

 Now, we have a Norwegian cruise booked for later this year, upon which a spa pass for the week will cost about $220 each.
 So it’s truly a great deal and a competitive rate.

 Onboard Carnival Breeze Spa Experience

-The thermal suites include two dry heat chambers (the Laconium and Tepidarium) and two steam chambers (Oriental and Aroma) as well as an aromatic shower.
+The thermal suites include two dry heat chambers (the Laconium and Tepidarium) and two steam chambers (Oriental and Aroma), as well as an aromatic shower.
 Through the heat, these suites help you sweat out impurities in your body and cleanse out toxins.
 Some of these suites also include heated chaise lounges that are nothing short of heavenly to lie on.

-One nice thing about the Cloud 9 spa is that Carnival limits the number of people with access to the spa to 50 per sailing.
+One of the best things about the Cloud 9 spa is that Carnival caps the number of people who have access to the spa at 50 per sailing.
 A crew member confirmed to me that means 50 people total, including those with spa staterooms and those who purchase a spa pass.
 This is a big perk, considering the spa can get rather busy on sea days.

 Each day you visit, you turn your card in at the front desk, and they give you a wristband to wear.
 The color of the band changes every day to prevent swapping and sharing of bands.
 However, even when I saw it at its busiest, there was always plenty of room to enjoy the thermal suites and plenty of room in the thalassotherapy pool.
 Plus, people never spent too long in one place.
 You don’t want to get overheated, after all.